huggingface/blog/synthetic-data-save-costs.md

 Training compute costs tend to be less relevant, as LLMs can often be used out-of-the-box without fine-tuning, and the fine-tuning costs of smaller models are relatively small (fine-tuning RoBERTa-base costs less than $1).
 Only in very few cases do you need to invest in pre-training a model from scratch.
 Training costs can become relevant when fine-tuning a larger generative LLM to specialize it in a specific generative task.

 Third, required investments in time and expertise.
 This is the main strong point of LLM APIs.
-It is significantly easier to send instructions to an API than to collect data, fine-tune a custom model, and deploy it.
+It is significantly easier to send instructions to an API than to manually collect data, fine-tune a custom model, and deploy it.
 This is exactly where using an LLM API to create synthetic data becomes important.
 Creating good training data becomes significantly easier.
 Fine-tuning and deployment can then be handled by services like AutoTrain and dedicated Inference Endpoints.

 Fourth, control.
 This is probably the main disadvantage of LLM APIs.
 By design, LLM APIs make you dependent on the LLM API provider.
 You need to send your sensitive data to someone else’s servers and you cannot control the reliability and speed of your system.
 Training your own model lets you choose how and where to deploy it.